The first in a regular new blog series, Paul Braddon takes us through his journey to finding a literary agent.

 Are you on the lookout for representation?
 If so, why not check out AgentMatch, our database recording all UK and US literary agents.

 Or, are you about to embark on your first round of agent submissions?
-If you are, then you’ll probably find this really helpful!
+If you are, then you’ll probably find this article really helpful!

 Jericho Writers is a global membership group for writers, providing everything you need to get published.
 Keep up with our news, membership offers, and updates by signing up to our newsletter.
 For more writing articles, take a look at our blog page.